zenmcmillan/fitLit/README.md

 Understanding how to manipulate the DOM and use it effectively was a challenge.
 Balancing out how to import which functions to their needed folders left me confused during the earlier stages of the project.
 Once we had figured out a path in connecting our functions to the DOM, things became much smoother and easier for the rest of the project.

 ### Zen:

+Working with asynchronous javascript and network requests was a challenge.
+I couldn't understand why we kept getting errors when the data was fetched correctly and I could see it in the console.
+I learned how to use promise.all when I'm working with multiple fetch requests.

 ### Lex:
 Learning how to use the DOM again after not having worked with it for a few weeks was the main challenge in the project.
 I felt very stumped because I hadnt worked with it much.
 Once it finally clicked it was nice to see my data actually appear on screen but it took a lot of collaborative and efficient struggle.